DHS alleges Hilton canceled agent hotel reservations as immigration crackdown escalates in Minneapolis

 DHS Assistant Secretary Tricia McLaughlin rejected that statement, writing on X Monday evening that DHS and ICE haven’t heard from Everpeak Hospitality.

-“We have been in direct contact with the hotel, and they have apologized for the actions of their team, which was not in keeping with their policies,” Hilton said in a statement to CNN, echoing that the Lakeville location is independently owned and operated.
+“We have been in direct contact with the hotel, and they have apologized for the actions of their team, which was not in keeping with their policies,” Hilton said in an initial statement to CNN on Monday, echoing that the Lakeville location is independently owned and operated.
 “They have taken immediate action to resolve this matter and are contacting impacted guests to ensure they are accommodated.
 Hilton’s position is clear: Our properties are open to everyone and we do not tolerate any form of discrimination.”

-Neither Hilton nor Everpeak Hospitality has confirmed the legitimacy of the email screenshots.
+However, on Tuesday, Hilton issued a new statement, saying it had further concerns that the Lakeview Hilton property was “not meeting our standards,” and Hilton was therefore taking “immediate action” to remove the hotel from its system.

+The statement from the hotel chain referenced a video posted by conservative influencer Nick Sortor, which appears to show Sortor speaking with an employee at the front desk of the Lakeville Hilton around 10:50 p.m. on Monday.
+In the video, the employee, who said he had recently spoken to the building’s owner, tells Sortor he had not been informed of a change in policy regarding “not accepting people from immigration, ICE agents, DHS,” at that point and denied Sortor’s request for ten rooms purportedly for the Department of Homeland Security.

 The-CNN-Wire